archeranimesh/pelicanBlog/content/articles/pelican/python-setup-for-pelican-blog.md

 source activate pelican1
 ````

-Now we have an environment which we can used for pelican development.
+Now we have an environment which we can use for pelican development.
 The reason for this environment creation is to have a separate environment for experimentation with pelican, if anything goes wrong we do not disturb already existing programs.

 ### Configure Pelican Environment for Blog ###

-Once we have the environment we have install few packages in this environment.
+Once we have the environment, we have to install few packages in this environment.
 The first is to install PiP to install other package.
 Install Pip by using.

 ````
 conda install pip